Community Policing Bureau

 Community Policing encourages a partnership between the community, the police department, and private and public agencies to develop innovative strategies for problem-solving.

-The Community Policing Advisory Board is a group of residents who serve as an advisory board to the Chief of Police, providing him with responsible community input and serving as a means whereby departmental policy and procedures can be shared with members of the public.
-The Board meets every other month and fosters an open exchange of philosophy and information between the Department and representatives of each patrol beat and community interest groups.
+The Chief’s Advisory Council (CAC) is established under the direction of the Chief of Police.
+The CAC consists of community representatives who serve as advisors to the Chief of Police and provide responsible community input.
+The Advisory Council is also a means whereby departmental policy and procedures can be shared with members of the public.
+The Chief’s Advisory Council will foster an open exchange of philosophy and information between the Department and representatives of each patrol beat and community interest groups.

 Civilian Report Writing Unit

 In the past, Garden Grove Police Officers were dispatched to all calls for service.
 Over the years, the number of calls handled by officers has dramatically increased.
 The increasing number of calls, combined with the time consuming process of report writing, greatly reduced the available time for officers to be proactive in dealing with crime and related community issues.
 Instead, officers found themselves working in a reactive mode that was often frustrating to officers and the community alike.

 In the early 1980's, the Garden Grove Police Department was one of three cities in the United States to participate in an experiment know as Differential Police Response.
 The experiment involved the taking of certain crime reports over the telephone by personnel who became known as Expediters.